p2r3/ppmod/README.md

 ```squirrel
   ppmod.ray(start, end, entity, world, portals, ray)
 ```
 The `start` and `end` arguments are Vectors to the start and end points of the ray, respectively.
 The `entity` argument (optional), specifies which entities to test for collisions with the ray.
 This can be either a single handle or classname, an array of either, or an array with two Vectors containing the origin and half-widths of a bounding box, or an array of such arrays.
 If `null` or not specified, no collision with entities will be calculated.
 The `world` argument (optional, `true` by default) is a boolean, denoting whether or not collisions with static world geometry should be considered.
-The `portals` argument (optional, `false` by default) denotes whether the ray should attempt to teleport through portals.
+The `portals` argument (optional) can be used to enable tracing rays through portals when provided an array of two `prop_portal` handles to consider.
+If provided anything else, the ray will not teleport through portals.
 The `ray` argument (optional) is mostly intended for use internally, though can also be used to reduce the calculations for multiple consecutive rays.

 This function returns a table with the following elements:
 - `fraction` - a fraction along the line where an intersection occurred;